UNSDSN-Youth/sdg-zone/content/action/local-orgs-in-my-city.md

 ---
-title: "Are there local groups working on SDGs in my city?"
+title: "What organisations are working on the SDGs in my city?"
 date: 2018-03-13T15:00:29+11:00
 draft: false
 ---

-Now you know what the SDGs are - but you want to know how you can get involved to make sure they are achieved in your community.
-Why not join an organisation taking action for the SDGs in your community?
+Organisations around the world, many of which are led by youth, have been contributing to the implementation of the SDGs in a big way.
+Find organisations in your area that are working on the SDGs.

 {{< padding >}}
 SDSN Youth Member Organisations